deno-library/progress/README.md

   /**
    * render: render the progress bar
    *
-   * @param completed Completed value
+   * @param completed completed value
-   * @param options Optional parameters
+   * @param options optional parameters
-   * @param options.title Progress bar title
+   * @param options.title progress bar title
-   * @param options.total Progress bar total
+   * @param options.total optional, total number of ticks to complete, default: 100
    * @param options.complete completion character, If you want to change at a certain moment.
 For example, it turns red at 20%
    * @param options.incomplete incomplete character, If you want to change at a certain moment.
 For example, it turns red at 20%
    */